-This results in a total of 37 separate sample locations for an overall sampling frequency of a set of wipe samples per every 24 windows.
-At each of the 37 locations, two wipe samples will be collected for a total of 74 individual wipe samples.
-The two samples at each location will consist of a sample of the adjacent window ledge (verify window cleaning of adjacent surfaces task) and a sample of the newly applied caulk/adjacent window frame (baseline data to evaluate encapsulant effectiveness).
+At each of the 51 locations, two wipe samples will be collected for a total of 102 individual wipe samples.
+The two samples at each location will consist of a sample of the adjacent window ledge (verify window cleaning of adjacent surfaces task) and a sample of the newly applied sealant/adjacent window frame (baseline data to evaluate encapsulant effectiveness).